 Doing the NYC Subway with Kids

-We arrived in Manhattan via Penn Station and rushed through the crowds of New Yorkers on the way to the Number 1 train to head downtown.
+We arrived in Manhattan via Penn Station from JFK and rushed through the crowds of New Yorkers on the way to the Number 1 train to head downtown.
 We opted for the unlimited ride Metro Cards since we’re in NYC for five days and will be riding the subway a lot.
 Once on the train we told the kids to hold on and away we went!
 They totally dig the subway and ride it like pros.

 Tip: keep your kids IN HAND as you go through stations because there are a lot of people moving very quickly and it’s easy to get separated.
 NYC at Christmas has a lot of extra people and EVERYONE is in a hurry.